 The District maintains related service logs that document the type and number of minutes of related service administered under a student’s individualized education program (IEP).
 These related service logs are available to parents/guardians at a student’s annual review IEP meeting.
 Parents/guardians may also request a copy of any IEP related service log maintained for their child.
 Please direct any requests for a copy of a related service log for your child to the Assistant Principal responsible for student services.

-A full continuum of services is available for all students who qualify for special education services beginning with a full inclusive environment to residential provided services.
-Services and supports are individually designed by a team of individuals most familiar with the educational needs of the student (IEP team), and in accordance with federal and state laws.
+A full continuum of services is available for all students who qualify for special education.
+Students with disabilities may receive services exclusively in the general education classroom or within a residential setting, with many other options in between.
+Services and supports are individually designed by the IEP team and aligned to the educational needs of the student.